Skip to main content

 • Stalled or stuck work

-• Configurable Time: You can set your preferred digest delivery time via the General tab.
+• Configurable time: Set the delivery time from the General tab.

 • Learn more: What is a Daily Digest?